 Examples of the most used tools in the Measure phase: Benchmarking, process flowcharts, run charts, process capability, and Gage R & R.

 The principal objective of this stage is to dig out the main cause of the business ineffectiveness.
-It focuses more on finding out the root cause among many causes that identified initially.
-It very often matters to jump to a solution without emphasizing on to find out the source of the problems.
-This phase tries to find out why errors, defects, and variations occurred in production in the industry.
-The Analysis step of the DMAIC process conducts an experiment after identifying the variables.
+In addition, It focuses more on finding out the root cause among many causes that identified initially.
+Although, It very often matters to jump to a solution without emphasizing on to find out the source of the problems.
+Hence, this phase tries to find out why errors, defects, and variations occurred in production in the industry.
+However, the Analysis step of the DMAIC process conducts an experiment after identifying the variables.

 Examples of the most used tools in the Analysis phase: Fishbone Diagram, Hypothesis testing, Brainstorming, 5 Whys, Scatterplot, Histogram, and Time-series plot.